nyaruka/goflow/docs/md/expressions.md

 ## mean(values)

-Takes a list of `values` and returns the arithmetic mean of them
+Returns the arithmetic mean of the numbers in `values`.

 ```objectivec